apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 wrapped in a `CometBatchIterator` that will convert Spark's `ColumnarBatch` into Arrow Arrays.
 This is then wrapped in a `CometExecIterator` that will consume the Arrow Arrays and execute the native plan via methods on `org.apache.comet.Native` such as `createPlan`, `executePlan`, and `releasePlan`.
-The memory addresses for each batch of Arrow Arrays are passed to the call to `executePlan` and are then consumed by the plan's `ScanExec` leaf node.
+The memory addresses for each batch of Arrow Arrays are passed to the call to `executePlan` and are then consumed by the plan's `ScanExec` leaf nodes.

-TODO: What happens when the native plan has multiple `ScanExec` nodes?
+An execution plan can contain multiple `ScanExec` nodes and the call to `createPlan` passes an array of `ColumnBatchIterator`.

 ### Parquet Scan with v2 Data Source

 `CometScanRule` replaces `BatchScanExec` with `CometBatchScanExec`.

-TODO:
+Comet does not provide native acceleration for decoding Parquet files when using v2 data source and instead uses Spark's vectorized reader.

 ### Parquet Scan using Spark's vectorized reader